firste/evaluation-instruments/instruments/pdsqi_9/README.md

 ## 🛠 Features

-- Validated **PDSQI-9** rubric for evaluating medical summaries
+- **PDSQI-9** is a validated rubric for evaluating medical summaries
-- Prompts an LLM-as-a-Judge to assign structured scores on a 1-5 Likert scale with explanations
+- Uses LLM-as-a-Judge prompts to assign structured scores on a 1-5 Likert scale with explanations
-- Handles multiple note sources with timestamps
+- Handles multiple note inputs from a series of patient encounters
 - JSON-based input and output

 ---